rux/spectrogram/README.md

 spectrogram
 ===========

-A simple scrolling spectrogram for spotify.
-Runs as an app.
+A simple scrolling spectrogram app for spotify.

 Currently under dev, and I'm on a Mac, so to test it, clone into a ~/Spotify/spectrogram/ directory.